NSoni25/Portfolio_repository/README.md

 **Conclusion**

-So by using various method we have plot the data of different countries and analyze their situation in this pandemic, we are successfull in predicting the future number of cases by using linear regression model and can use this analysis to warn the country about the future increase in the number of cases.
+So by using various method we have plot the data of different countries and analyze their situation in this pandemic, we are successfull in predicting the future number of cases by using linear regression model and can use this analysis to warn the country about the future increase of this deadly virus.

+1.Coronavirus is deadly virus that is increases day by day, till now the only solution of this virus is social distancing as we can see from our model, the cases in China decreases when they adopt social distancing measure.

+2.We have also compared the cases on Country based and find out which Country has maximum number of per million cases.We have used Normalization technique and can see that US has maximum number of cases toady but they have minimum per million cases.So we can say that the country that has more population will have minimum per million cases to the country that have minimum population has maximum per million cases.

 Predicting the Genre of Books from Summaries
 =========================================================================